nilmtk/nilmtk/README.md

 Please see the docs for more info.

+##### User survey

+Please fill in our [NILMTK survey](https://docs.google.com/forms/d/1JlGn0pRgAIj152PJtVsGEUe9OVv2naWbdDHosJ3sHko/viewform?c=0&w=1) to help us get a better idea of who's using NILMTK and what's important to you.

 ##### Submitting a bug report

 Please use our [github issue queue](https://github.com/nilmtk/nilmtk/issues) to submit bug reports, rather than emailing them, which will allow any of us to respond to your issue.